 Registering a Trailer in Arizona

 How you register your trailer in Arizona depends on how you will use it and its weight.
-You can get permanent registration if your trailer is non-commercial with a gross vehicle weight of no more than 10,000 pounds.
+You’ll need permanent registration for non-commercial use with a gross vehicle weight of no more than 10,000 pounds.
 Any trailer with a GVW of over 10,000 pounds also qualifies.
 The final qualification for permanent status is if your trailer used to be registered in another state.

-You will require regular registration if any of the following apply to your trailer:
+You will require regular registration if any of the following apply:

 - It is a travel or camper trailer.

-- It is commercial-use with a weight of 10,000 pounds or less.
+- It is commercially used and weighs 10,000 pounds or less.

-- It is a historic trailer for commercial use that you do not use in that capacity.
+- It is a historic commercial trailer you do not use in that capacity.

 What Paperwork Is Required to Register a Trailer in Arizona?

 You will need to complete an application, which will require you to provide the Vehicle Identification Number, weight, and intended use.
-You may also want to have the bill of sale for the trailer in Arizona handy to prove ownership.
+You may also want the bill of sale handy to prove ownership.

 The fee for a permanent registration for a noncommercial, 10,000 GVW max trailer is $125.
 You can get a discount if it is a commercial trailer you’re converting to non-commercial, which makes the fee $75.
-For trailers over 10,000 pounds, the fee is $800.
+Over 10,000 pounds, the fee is $800.

 Trailers previously registered in another state under six years old have a fee of $500.
 If they are at least six years old, the fee is $195.

-The charges are one-time, and you pay for the life of ownership.
-You will still have to pay a charge annually if you have a special plate.
+The charges are one-time, and you pay them for the life of ownership.
+If you have a special plate, you will still have to pay an annual charge.

-For regular registration, the fees depend on the value of the trailer.
+The fees for regular registration depend on the trailer’s value.
 Registration is available for one, two, or five years.

-You must title your trailer within 15 days of the Arizona trailer bill of sale.
+You must title your trailer within 15 days of signing the bill of sale.
 To complete the process, you will need the following:

 - Title and registration application